-Students enrolling in Glenville State College shall be assigned a residency status for admission, tuition and fee purposes by the Registrar.
+Students enrolling in Glenville State College shall be assigned a residency status for admission, tuition and fee purposes by the admissions office.
 In determining residency classification, the issue is essentially one of domicile.
 In general, the domicile of a person is that person's true, fixed, permanent home and place of habitation.
 The decision shall be based upon information furnished by the student and all other relevant information.
-The Registrar is authorized to require such written documents, affidavits, verifications, or other evidence as is deemed necessary to establish the domicile of a student.
+The Registrar, admissions office or financial aid office is authorized to require such written documents, affidavits, verifications, or other evidence as is deemed necessary to establish the domicile of a student.
 The burden of establishing domicile for admission, tuition and fee purposes is upon the student.